Aliases for YBX1 Gene

 GeneCards Summary for YBX1 Gene

-YBX1 (Y Box Binding Protein 1) is a Protein Coding gene.
-Diseases associated with YBX1 include liposarcoma and breast cancer.
-Among its related pathways are Signaling events mediated by PTP1B and Translational Control.
+YBX1 (Y-Box Binding Protein 1) is a Protein Coding gene.
+Diseases associated with YBX1 include breast cancer.
+Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
 GO annotations related to this gene include nucleic acid binding and transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is YBX2.

 UniProtKB/Swiss-Prot for YBX1 Gene